 Darwin didn't know anything about genetics, Pobiner said.
 "He observed the pattern of evolution, but he didn't really know about the mechanism," Pobiner said.
 That came later, with the discovery of how genes encode different biological or behavioral traits, and how genes are passed down from parents to offspring.
 The incorporation of genetics into Darwin's theory is known as "modern evolutionary synthesis."

 The physical and behavioral changes that make natural selection possible happen at the level of DNA and genes within the gametes, the sperm or egg cells through which parents pass on genetic material to their offspring.
 Such changes are called mutations.
 "Mutations are basically the raw material on which evolution acts," Pobiner said.

 Mutations can be caused by random errors in DNA replication or repair, or by chemical or radiation damage.
-Most times, mutations are either harmful or neutral, but in rare instances, a mutation might prove beneficial to the organism.
+Usually, mutations are either harmful or neutral, but in rare instances, a mutation might prove beneficial to the organism.
 If so, it will become more prevalent in the next generation and spread throughout the population.

 In this way, natural selection guides the evolutionary process, preserving and adding up the beneficial mutations and rejecting the bad ones.
 "Mutations are random, but selection for them is not random," Pobiner said.